zerotier/ZeroTierOne/README.md

 This builds a .pkg file that can be installed.

+In FreeBSD, you can install ZeroTier using `pkg install zerotier`.

-BSD has no installer yet.
+Other BSD releases have no installers yet.
 We're working on it.

 Linux/BSD and Mac installations have an *uninstall.sh* file in their ZeroTier home folder that cleanly removes ZeroTier One from the system.
 Run this with: